imasaru/bunpro-companion/README.md

 * Badge notifications: be notified of your available lessons and reviews on the extension's icon.
 * Desktop notifications: be notified of your lessons and reviews directly on your desktop.
 * Chrome sync integration: the user settings are saved across all your Chrome's instances.
-* WaniKani website integration: display all of WaniKani directly from the extension tab (dashboard, lessons, reviews...).
+* Bunpro website integration: display all of Bunpro directly from the extension tab (dashboard, lessons, reviews...).
-* User scripts improvements (extension + standalone HTTPS WaniKani website): the "item info" panel is auto-expanded on reviews et lessons quizzes.
+* User scripts improvements (extension + standalone HTTPS Bunpro website): the "item info" panel is auto-expanded on reviews et lessons quizzes.

 ## Installation

-If you just want to use the latest version of WaniKani Companion on your Chrome browser, you can directly install the extension from the Chrome Web Store [here](https://chrome.google.com/webstore/detail/wanikani-companion/plfjbbakjphlkdpcdpodaedhicoaloph).
+If you just want to use the latest version of Bunpro Companion on your Chrome browser, you can directly install the extension from the Chrome Web Store [here](https://chrome.google.com/webstore/detail/wanikani-companion/plfjbbakjphlkdpcdpodaedhicoaloph).

 Otherwise, if you want to load the extension from the source code: